 We've chosen a strategic approach towards the revised Payments Services Directive (PSD2) and open banking.
-PSD2 is a step forward in delivering our platform strategy.
-It opens ING up to collaborate with third party providers who can innovate with us to offer our customers more options in how they manage their money and make payments online.
-We've implemented PSD2 in all 17 countries that fall under PSD2 legislation.
+We invest in building one global platform serving all of our 38 million Retail customers, and corporate and institutional clients, in more than 15 countries.
 This helps us to become a global platform bank, scalable, open and borderless, with one user experience, one API (application programming interface) solution and one developer portal to efficiently and seamlessly connect and interact with customers and partners.